Saturday, April 2, 2022

 Have faith in your writing but do not fall in love with it.
 Not too soon at least.

 When I wrote my first novel I was pretty pleased.
 Writing a novel is a big deal, yes it is.
 I sent it to several publishers and it obviously got rejected.
-I was heartbroken.
+It broke my heart.

 Then one day I found a website where they were reviewing the first 800 words of the manuscript.
 I submitted, very hopeful.
 Publishing industry is difficult to crack, right, so maybe they rejected my work just like that?
 But no, my manuscript actually had problems as I got bad reviews.
 I decided to not touch that manuscript.
 Not for a while at least.